japharl/serveo_local/README.md

 # serveo_local

+On a server:

-0. get a digital oceans account.
-(This is only the site I used; you can use your own virtual machine provider.)
+0. Get a digital oceans account.
+(This is only the site I used; you can use your own virtual machine provider, like aws or similar, but you may need to perform additional configuration details not covered, such as firewall configuration or simlar.)
 1. Create a small ($5 / month) ubuntu dropplet.
 (Optional https://m.do.co/c/674f3906831a referal link).
-Other sites (such as amazon aws) could be used, but be sure to configure the firewall rules correctly.
 2. ssh in to the box ( ssh as root, then use the ssh key you created or use the root password mailed to your account).
 3. In a terminal: sudo apt update ; sudo apt upgrade -y ; sudo apt dist-upgrade -y ; sudo apt autoremove -y ; sudo reboot
 4. create for a new domain on domains.google.com or similar.  (eg. serveoish.com or similar).